 This is still a very rare disease.
 Whilst it is a worrying disease to be aware of, it is also important to remember that even if your dog is affected, rapid diagnosis and treatment will give them a much better chance of survival.

-Unfortunately, there have now (February 2016) been 2 confirmed local cases in West Sussex at Littlehampton and Angmering, both of which proved fatal.
+Unfortunately, in February 2016, there were 2 confirmed local cases in West Sussex at Littlehampton and Angmering, both of which proved fatal.

 There have also been cases to the west of us, notably in the New Forest.